-Boneless skinless chicken breasts that have been bathed in a thick marinade of Greek yogurt, oil, lemon, garlic and spices, then threaded on skewers makes these grilled chicken kebabs a delicious and healthy weeknight dinner.
+These chicken breasts have been bathed in a thick marinade of Greek yogurt, oil, lemon, garlic and spices and threaded on skewers.
+Great healthy low carb weeknight dinner!

 These Greek Chicken Kebabs have a thick and flavorful yogurt marinade that is going to blow your socks off !
 It’s like having all the Greek flavors combine and explode in your mouth!

 It has Greek yogurt, olive oil, lemon, oregano, thyme and a little surprise in there.
 Cumin.
 Yep, just because.

 This marinade goes so well with boneless chicken as well as darker chicken thighs.
 I like to use a combination because we always seem to have people who like both in our family.

 WHAT’S THE DIFFERENCE BETWEEN A KEBAB AND SOUVLAKI?

 Well, to be honest, there really isn’t.
 Souvlaki are small chunks of meat (maybe veggies too) grilled on a skewer.
 The meat can be eaten on the skewer, pulled off and put on a plate or put in a pita (Gyro).

 I think in the true traditional sense, however, they are made with lamb.

 HOW TO MAKE YOUR CHICKEN KEBABS